Allen-B1/ddgweb-api/README.md

 # duckduckgo-web
-A DuckDuckGo API for the web in javascript
+A DuckDuckGo API for the web in JavaScript with no dependencies.

 ## Getting Started
 Step 1: Include `ddgweb.js`